matrix-org/matrix-spec/content/server-server-api.md

 ## OpenID

-Third party services can exchange an access token previously generated by the <span class="title-ref">Client-Server API</span> for information about a user.
+Third-party services can exchange an access token previously generated by the <span class="title-ref">Client-Server API</span> for information about a user.
 This can help verify that a user is who they say they are without granting full access to the user's account.